NelsonBittencourt/excel_to_dataframe/README.md

 This software is in testing phase.
 Feel free to test it out.
 If you want to share your experience, send me an email (nbittencourt@hotmail.com).

 # Performance:
-On an old processor (Intel Core i7-4510U 2.60 GHz, 4 cores) and with 8Gb RAM, the dll was between 5 and 20 times faster than Pandas.
+On an old processor (Intel Core i7-4510U 2.60 GHz, 4 cores) and with 8Gb RAM, the dll was between 4 and 30 times faster than Pandas.

-##Windows, Python:
+## Windows, Python:

 <img src="images/perf_windows_python.png" width="800">

-##Linux (Ubuntu), Python:
+## Linux (Ubuntu), Python:

 <img src="images/perf_linux_python.png" width="800">

+Notice that Linux benchmark was conducted on a virtual environment hosted by Windows.
+In a pure Linux machine, result must be better.

 # Python installation (Windows and Linux):